ahoneybun/nyxi-installer/README.md

 - `configuration.nix` : This is the main file for the base system including some applications that I use
 - `plasma.nix` : This file is for the desktop, login manager and other KDE applications
+- `programs.nix` : This file adds applications like Slack, Discord and virt-manager including turning on the services

 Tested on the following drives:
 - SATA